 There are currently two fixed-guideway projects being planned: the Santa Ana/Garden Grove Streetcar and the Anaheim Rapid Connection (ARC).
 The cities of Santa Ana and Anaheim have each served as lead agency for their respective fixed-guideway projects during the planning process.
 The projects have both undergone alternatives analysis and are awaiting environmental clearance.
 OCTA is working closely with the cities to ensure compliance with all state and federal requirements.

-The Santa Ana/Garden Grove Streetcar project is planned to travel along an east-west corridor between the Santa Ana Regional Transportation Center (SARTC) and a new multi-modal transit hub at Harbor Boulevard/Westminster Boulevard in Garden Grove.
-Click here for map.
+The Santa Ana - Garden Grove Streetcar project will travel along an east-west corridor between the Santa Ana Regional Transportation Center (SARTC) and a new multi-modal transit hub at Harbor Boulevard/Westminster Boulevard in Garden Grove.
+For more information on this project, please click here.

 Anaheim Rapid Connection (ARC)